mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 registration steps, such as applying for a fee waiver, those requirements should be clearly documented.

+Similarly as the principle on "open process" as specified in {{!RFC3935}}, the principle as defined in this document on openness in online participation is intended to make sure that "any interested person can participate in the work" {{!RFC3935}}.
+As such the principle defined in this document should not only be seen as only applicable to working group sessions or other official sessions on the online meeting agenda but also to other online events that support the community in getting work done productively.
+Most such events like the hackathon or interim meetings currently do not have a fee, even though there might be a separate registration.
+However, the principle in this document should be seen broad enough to also apply to future events or in case the fee structure of existing events changes.

 # Financial impact

 Online meetings have lower costs than in-person meetings, however, they